libetl/local-traffic/README.md

 # 🖧 local-traffic

-That is a http/2 reverse-proxy installed on your machine
+That is a secure http/2 (or insecure http1.1) reverse-proxy installed on your machine

 - without any library,
 - without startup time